MerveAcr/merve_acar_case_testNG/PROJECT_SUMMARY.md

-# Insider Website Test Automation - Project Summary
+# Insider Website Test Automation Project

 ## 🎯 Project Overview
 This project implements comprehensive automated testing for the Insider website using Selenium WebDriver and TestNG framework.
 The test suite covers all the requested scenarios for testing the Insider careers functionality.